-RollOver allocates any "unspent" budget from the current billing cycle to the following Budget cycle.
+RollOver allocates any "unspent" or "overspent" budget from the current billing cycle to the following Budget cycle.
 RollOver is very helpful for PPC agencies or teams that have rolling Budgets.
 RollOver will automatically add any underspent or subtract any overspent advertising dollars from the subsequent Budget cycle.

 For example, imagine your Client has a Budget with a target spend cap of $400.
 The campaigns in the Budget only spend $350 during the current Budget cycle.
 RollOver allocates $50 ($400 Budget - $350 spent) to the following Budget cycle.
 Campaigns now have a target spend cap of $450 for the next Budget cycle.

 RollOver also works if a Client spends over their target Budget.
 RollOver will automatically subtract the overspend from the next billing cycle's target spend cap.

 Option 1: Creating a New Budget

 1. To create a new Budget from scratch, follow the steps outlined in the Budget Designer.
 This will guide you through everything from naming your budget and setting your budget cap to enabling automation features such as RollOver.

 2. When you reach the Automation section, enable RollOver by clicking the drop-down menu and selecting "enabled."

 You'll be immediately asked if you would like to set a RollOver amount.
 Enter a RollOver amount or leave it $0.